-Jonathan Young is a partner in the Restructuring and Insolvency Group of Edwards Wildman.
+Jonathan Young is a partner in the Restructuring and Insolvency Group of Edwards Wildman and a member of the Firm's Executive Board.
 A skilled and creative restructuring attorney, Jonathan is equally adept in the litigation, transactional, and counseling aspects of his practice.
 He regularly appears on behalf of his clients in federal, state, and bankruptcy courts throughout the country.
 He is experienced in the interplay between the Bankruptcy Code and complex programs of insurance law, and regularly advises insurers in connection with restructuring and insolvency driven disputes.
 He has also developed an expertise in advising fiduciaries, and currently serves as lead counsel to the Litigation Trustee appointed in the Comdisco bankruptcy cases.
 He also represents the Wisconsin Statutes Chapter 128 Receiver for Olsen's Mill, Inc. in connection with the Receiver's claims in the Renew Energy bankruptcy case.
 He has also developed substantial appellate experience, and has handled engagements in the U.S. Courts of Appeal for the Third, Seventh and Eighth Circuits, the Bankruptcy Appellate Panels for the Sixth and Ninth Circuits, as well as the Illinois Appellate Court and the Supreme Court of Alabama.
 In addition, he has represented public and private companies in a variety of restructuring and workout contexts, including advice and representation in connection with the restructuring of numerous complex credit facilities.
 As a counselor to his clients, Jonathan focuses on developing timely, workable strategies that pay equal attention to both the legal and business issues involved.
+In 2013 and 2014, Jonathan was included in the Chambers USA listing of leading lawyers in the field of Restructuring and Insolvency.
+In 2014, he was also nominated to the Illinois Super Lawyers list in the field of Restructuring and Insolvency.
 Jonathan is AV rated by Martindale-Hubbell.

 Notable Insurance-Related Restructuring and Insolvency Experience